lahtis/Flow/README.md

 # Flow
 This folder contains automated AI-based python scripts that also work in the Linux and Windows ecosystem, searching for Linux news, examining codes.
 These programs have a configuration-based architecture.
-Check Flow folder for files.

 * Linux-news.py  - Linux News AI Automated Fetcher script
 * Gemini Bridge  - Multi-File Analyzer